In your life as a writer, you’ll come across a lot of writing “rules.”

 We have an awful tendency, as humans, to compare ourselves to others.
 As writers, we look at other books and get a sinking feeling in our stomachs, because our writing doesn’t look like Jane Austen’s.
 Well, duh: that’s because we aren’t Jane Austen.
 And that’s okay!

-6. NOT EVERYONE WILL LIKE YOUR BOOK … AND THAT’S OKAY.
+ACCEPT THAT NOT EVERYONE WILL LIKE YOUR WRITING.

 There will be people out there who won’t like your story.
 And that’s okay.
 The sooner you accept the fact, the sooner you can get back to being a boss.